Best Food for Silky Terrier

 Silky Terrier Nutritional Profile

-Dietary planning for Silky Terrier starts with understanding this breed's Toy (10 lbs) physique and friendly character.
+Any realistic feeding plan for a Silky Terrier has to start with how this breed is actually built (Toy (10 lbs)) and how it typically behaves (friendly).
 Over a 13-15 years lifespan, the right nutrition foundation prevents many common health issues.
 Silky Terrier's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger dogs.
 Choose nutrient-dense formulas designed for small dogs.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this breed, with fat content adjusted for activity level.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Silky Terrier to maintain coat health and joint function.

 Maintenance formulas for Silky Terrier should reflect their moderate (30-45 minutes daily) activity level with complete and balanced nutrition meeting AAFCO standards for adult dogs.